Since I started writing, there’s a nagging question in my head.

 Writing.

 That is the first qualification.
-The question is not if you should use AI to write.
-The question is, can your writer come through in your writing?
-It’s fine if you are writing an instructional manual for how to install a washing machine, but not if you are writing about your experience as a cancer survivor or as an anxious father waiting for his granddaughter’s arrival at 2 in the morning.
+Can you come through in your writing?
+It’s fine if you are writing an instructional manual for how to install a washing machine, but not if you are writing about your experience as a cancer survivor or as an anxious father waiting for his daughter’s arrival at 2 in the morning.
 So you have to write.

 Wanting to write.

 This is a strange feeling.
 A sort of love-hate relationship between you and the writer in you.
-When Hemmingway said that writing is easy, “…you just need to sit in front of a typewriter and open a vein”, I suspect he was describing this sacrificial struggle.
+When Hemingway said that writing is easy, “…you just need to sit in front of a typewriter and open a vein”, I suspect he was describing this struggle.

 It can manifest as a fear (writer’s block) or lead you to addiction (alcoholism or drug addiction).
 It is always demanding.
 Passionate and fickle; it comes and goes as it pleases.
 It can make you famous and rich, but also destroy you completely.